skostousov/Interior-Ocean-Properties-Inference/README.md

 poetry install
 poetry shell
 ```
-Please update the config file with your own username in order to download data from https://data.marine.copernicus.eu/ (from which all data in this repository is sourced from)
+Please create an account to download data from https://data.marine.copernicus.eu/ (from which all data in this repository is sourced from)

 ## Model Checklist:
 #### (saved_models/saved_daily_alternative_small_models/):